The Samuel Pepys Award

-The judges also listed the following three entries as highly commended:
+The judges also listed the following two entries as highly commended:

 Previous winners